Are 3D Face Shapes Expressive Enough for Recognising Continuous Emotions and Action Unit Intensities?: Results and Discussion

-Based on the combined results on BP4D and DISFA datasets, we segregate all the AUs into three different groups based on the best ICC values among the 3D face models.
+Based on the combined results on BP4D and DISFA datasets, we segregate all the AUs into three groups based on their best ICC values in the case of 3D face models.
 We observe that only five AUs (12, 10, 25, 6) listed in group 1 are captured well in the 3D face expressions.
-Most importantly, the subtler the AUs (e.g. AU 17 -- chin raiser) are, the worse their ICC scores are with 3D face models.
-One possible explanation is that such subtle expression-specific 3D reconstruction errors are likely to get suppressed the typical global reconstruction loss for training the 3D face alignment models.
-Further, the size of facial regions affecting specific AUs varies widely, and their occurrence in the 3D face models' training data is also likely to be uneven.
+It seems, the subtler the AUs (e.g. AU 17 -- chin raiser) are, the worse their ICC scores are with 3D face models.
+One possible explanation is that such subtle expression-specific 3D reconstruction errors are likely to get suppressed by the global reconstruction loss functions that are commonly used in training 3D face alignment models.
+Further, the size of the facial region corresponding to each AU varies widely. \A{For example, as shown in \Cref{fig:qual_bp4d}, facial regions corresponding to AU10 (upper lip raiser) are wider than the areas corresponding to AU17 (chin raiser).}

-Overall, the trends in the AU intensity estimation results clearly show that the 3D faces are still far from capturing the fine-grained facial expressions that are critical to fully understanding expressive facial behaviour.
-While the dimensional emotion recognition performance of all 3D face models is superior on both the SEWA and AVEC'19 CES datasets, it is interesting to note their inability to recognise a wide range of action units.
-We performed an AU-wise correspondence analysis between different facial actions and emotion labels to investigate this discrepancy, as discussed below.
+Overall, the trends in AU estimation results clearly show that the 3D faces are still far from capturing the fine-grained facial expressions that are critical to fully understanding expressive facial behaviour.
+While the emotion recognition performance of all 3D shape features is considerably better than 2D appearance features, it is interesting to note their inability to recognise a wide range of action units.
+Towards explaining this discrepancy, we performed a correspondence analysis between AUs and emotion labels.